 New lines to bring us together, rather than divide us.
-View the Plaintiffs’ Map 1 and Map 2 here.
+View the Plaintiffs’ updated Map 4 here.

 On May 23, 2023, the U.S. District Court for the Southern District of Florida blocked the Miami City Commission’s map that divides neighborhoods along racial lines, packs Black and Hispanic residents into specific districts, and denies Miamians a fair voice in government.
 The injunction was issued as part of ongoing litigation, GRACE, Inc. v.
 City of Miami, which challenges Miami’s City Commission map as an unconstitutional racial gerrymander under the Fourteenth Amendment to the U.S. Constitution.

-On May 23, 2023, the plaintiffs in the case submitted two proposed maps for the City Commission’s consideration.
-These maps present a new vision for the City of Miami:
+On July 7, 2023, the plaintiffs in the case submitted a proposed map (“P4”) to the Court for its consideration.
+Along with three earlier maps that the plaintiffs had presented to the Commission, P4 presents a new vision for the City of Miami:

 - Districts are logical and compact.